 - Remove and clean wheels and tires.
-Re-groove if needed. - Check for "gritty" ball bearings.
+Check wear and glue joints. - Check for "gritty" ball bearings.
 Clean and re-lube or replace as needed. - Remove shocks from the car, remove springs from the shocks and check for normal movement. - With the tires and shocks removed, check suspension movement and make sure it moves freely but without too much slop.
-Even a small amount of binding caused by a bent pin, dirt, etc can cause erratic handling. - Remove CVDs and check for excess slop or wear.
+Even a small amount of binding caused by a bent pin, dirt, etc can cause erratic handling. - Remove CVAs and check for excess slop or wear.
 Clean and re-lube. - If differential is not smooth, sand or replace rings and rebuild.
-Make sure differential is not slipping on the track. - Check for loose screws. - Check for any bent or broken parts.
+Make sure differential is not slipping on the track. - · Check for loose screws. - Check for any bent or broken parts.